pvini07BR/3DSky/README.md

 ![https://github.com/pvini07BR/3dsky/tree](https://github.com/pvini07BR/3dsky/blob/main/gfx/3dsky-icon-alt.svg)

 # WARNING: This app is still in development.
 It doesn't do much yet.
-Also expect bugs and crashes.
+Expect bugs, crashes and lack of optimizations.

 In order to run this app, you will need a SSL certificate file.
 But don't worry, the app itself checks if you have that file, and if you don't, it will download it for you.

+# Roadmap

+What this Bluesky client is currently able to do:

+✅ Login
+✅ Load timeline posts
+✅ Load profile info and posts
+🟩 View post and its replies **(working on it)**
+⬜ Interact with posts (like, comment, repost)
+⬜ View post embedded image(s)
+⬜ Create new posts
+⬜ View different feeds
+⬜ View post embedded video(s)
+⬜ Search
+⬜ Chat
+⬜ Display emojis

 # Known issues